 The Israeli Medical Cannabis Clinic

-Between 2009 and 2013, Sendak filmed and uploaded dozens of videos documenting the effectiveness of cannabis:
+Between 2009 and 2013, Shlomi filmed and uploaded dozens of videos documenting the effectiveness of cannabis:

-In 2013, published his book "The Campaign for the Liberation of Cannabis", which was in effect a kind of indictment against the then Director-General of the Ministry of Health, Prof. Roni Gamzu.
+In 2013, Shlomi published his book "The Campaign for the Liberation of Cannabis", which was in effect a kind of indictment against the then director-general of the Ministry of Health, Prof. Roni Gamzu.

-In 2017 the documentary film "Green Leaf" (directed by Morris Kandiotti) was broadcasted on Israeli television: The film gave its viewers a glimpse to Sendak's – "The Prophet / Guru of the Israeli Medical Cannabis" – more than 20 years activity of promoting medical cannabis in Israel.
+In 2017, the documentary "Green Leaf" (directed by Morris Candiotti) was broadcasted on television in Israel.
+The movie gave its viewers a glimpse to Shlomi's – "The Prophet of Israeli Medical Cannabis"- 20 years activity of promoting medical cannabis in Israel.

 Academic Courses and Lectures

-In 2017, Sendak, together with Dr. Michael Dor of the Israeli Medical Cannabis Unit, initiated the first entrepreneurship course for Cannabis at the Hadassah Academic College, Jerusalem.
+In 2017, Shlomi – together with Dr. Michael Dor of the Israeli Medical Cannabis Unit – initiated the first entrepreneurship course for Cannabis at the Hadassah Academic College, Jerusalem.

-In the same year, Sendak, in cooperation with the "Kana" association, initiated the first official course in Israel on how to grow cannabis.
+In the same year, in cooperation with the "Kana" association, he initiated the first course in Israel on how to grow cannabis.

-Sendak is invited to lecture for diverse audiences, among which Medical professionals, Mental Health professionals, farmers, political debates and the general public.
+Shlomi is invited to lecture for diverse audiences, such as medical professionals, mental health professionals, farmers, and others.